HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

 ## 1. Plan
-- The plan is to make an infrastructure for a small business enterprise, with similar functionality with other companies such as ``Stiftelsen Pilar``.
+- The plan is to make an infrastructure for a small indie company, with similar functionality with other companies such as ``Stiftelsen Pilar``.